Web Development

 Conclusion

-Enabling CORS in your Node.js application is a straightforward process with the use of the cors
+Enabling CORS in your Node.js application is straightforward with the cors

 Web Development